-The Tax on Financial Transactions (known by its Spanish acronym as ITF) is levied on transactions (deposits and withdrawals) made through the Peruvian financial system and is deductible as an expense for income tax purposes.
+The Tax on Financial Transactions (known by its Spanish acronym 'ITF') levies transactions (deposits and withdrawals) made through the Peruvian financial system and is deductible as an expense for income tax purposes.
 Its rate is 0.005%.

-The ITF is a complementary measure of the so-called "bankarization" or banking usage which requires companies to pay any amounts exceeding USD 1,000 or PEN 3,500 through so-called "means of payment", which include account deposits, money orders, money transfers, payment orders, debit cards or credit cards issued in the country and "non-negotiable" checks.
-Otherwise, any cost or expense not performed using such methods shall not be recognised for tax purposes.
+The ITF is a complementary measure of the so-called "bankarisation" or banking usage which requires companies to pay any amounts exceeding USD 1,000 or PEN 3,500.00 through so-called "means of payment", which include account deposits, money orders, money transfers, payment orders, debit cards or credit cards issued in the country and "not negotiable" checks.
+Otherwise, cost or expense not performed using such methods shall not be recognised for tax purposes.